 Americans love a good hot dog—so much so that, according to the National Hot Dog and Sausage Council, we consume about 20 billion of them a year, which works out to about 70 hot dogs per person.
-In celebration of National Hot Dog Day, here are some facts about franks to enjoy during your own summer barbecues.
+In celebration of National Hot Dog Month (July) and National Hot Dog Day (July 17), here are some facts about franks to enjoy during your own summer barbecues.

 Sausages have a history that stretches back to at least the time of Homer’s Odyssey, but the origin of the hot dog is just as tricky to pin down.
 There are multiple claimants to the invention of the hot dog, each with a slightly different innovation.
 Was the hot dog invented by the first person to shorten the name of German dachshund sausages to “hot dogs,” or the first person to put a sausage in a bread roll, or the first person to create a dedicated bun for holding a sausage?
 All of these creators have laid claim to the title of Hot Dog Inventor, but none have been conclusively verified.